 - Professional Gmail ($5/user/month) – Probably skip it

 This is the going price for G Suite, so you can buy it here now, or add it later, but I think it’s simpler to keep your billing for G Suite directly with Google.
-That way, if you ever leave Namecheap, you won’t have to get them to transfer you G Suite account back to Google.
-It’s the same principle as above: don’t bundle different competencies.
-You don’t save much time (once you get your Gmail on autobill it’s the same amount of work — none.
+That way, if you ever leave Namecheap, you won’t have to get them to transfer your G Suite account back to Google.
+You don’t save much time (once you get your Gmail on autobill it’s the same amount of work — none).
 And you risk entangling things that you’ll have to detangle later.
 Build for the long term for the start by setting up best-in-class accounts across the board, and separately.

 - PositiveSSL ($1.99/year) – Skip it